theupdateframework/python-tuf/tuf/README.md

 >>> private_root_key = import_rsa_privatekey_from_file("/path/to/root_key")
 Enter a password for the encrypted RSA key:
 ```
-import_rsa_privatekey_from_file() raises a "tuf.CryptoError" exception if the key/password
+import_rsa_privatekey_from_file() raises a "tuf.CryptoError" exception if the
-is invalid.
+key / password is invalid.

 ### Create and Import ED25519 Keys ###
 ```Python